[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 - Not really suited for Hardcore with the lack of survivability

-About the Build (and a bit of my experience with it)
+About the Build (and a bit of my experience with it, if you're interested)

-I did all of these with an investment that was not above the 10-15ex mark (most at 5ex and below since I took my time with upgrades, and Aul + Sirus at 20ex).
-Many of these bosses were getting deleted or insta-phased, for example the ones that are not quite Final Bosses would often get deleted just from a couple of Blade Blast pops.
-I even once killed an Elder in like 4 pops, it was so fast he didn't go into another phase (and I wasn't even halfway through this character).
-By the time the league ended, I had spent probably 20ex on this character, which I think is a fair amount for all the stuff it enabled me to do.
+I have cleared every boss in the game with this build.
+During 3.10 I did most of it with about 5ex invested.
+Many of the bosses were getting deleted or insta-phased.
+I even once killed an Elder in like 4 pops, it was so fast he didn't go into another phase (and it was like my first or second Elder).
+By the time the league ended, I had spent about 20ex on this character, and with all the stuff it enabled me to do it was totally worth it.

 As the difficulty in the game increases, since we won't naturally have damage mitigation through Armour or Evasion, currency should be spent on increasing our survivability as much as we can.
-We will aim to have capped Elemental Resistances as with every character, but any amount of Dodge, Block, Physical Damage Reduction or even Chaos Resistance is very welcome.
-For 3.11, it seems like Block might be a particularly convenient option.
+We will aim to have capped Elemental Resistances as always, but any amount of Dodge, Block, Physical Damage Reduction or even Chaos Resistance is very welcome.
+For 3.11, Block will be a particularly convenient option.

 As I have mentioned, the damage is kind of insane.
 PoB doesn't calculate the DPS properly since it factors Cast Speed into it, but we can take the damage our Average Hit deals, and multiply it by the number of Blades that hit the target.
-Now, we never really know how many hit the target exactly, but usually a solid amount of our Blade Blasts will land (this is kind of like a Gauss Bell Curve type of situation).
+Now, we never really know how many hit the target exactly, but usually a high amount of our Blade Blasts will land.
 It will also depend on other factors like the size of our Blade Blast, the size of our opponent, and other stuff.
-My own damage by the end was a bit over 480k per blade (Shaper/Sirus damage), so assuming that half of my 40 blades hit my target, this would be a bit over 10M damage every time I pop Blade Blast.
-Then DPS just depends on how fast I cast.
+My own damage by the end was close to 500k per blade (Shaper/Sirus damage), so assuming that around half of my 40 blades hit my target, this would easily be a bit over 10M damage every time I pop Blade Blast.

 A small detail I've found out is that we can start the chain detonation of Blade Blast before the Bladefall actually hits the ground.

-New casts of Bladefall will sometimes cause the blades on the ground to disappear (according to the text on Bladefall we can only have up to 40 blades on the ground), so generally we want to "pop" Blade Blast once every one or two casts of Bladefall.
+New casts of Bladefall will sometimes cause the blades on the ground to disappear (there's a limit to how many blades we can have on the ground), so generally we want to "pop" Blade Blast once every one or two casts of Bladefall.

 Crit: Critical Strike Chance and Critical Strike Multiplier are both very important for this build because of the ascendancy node "Inevitable Judgment", which allows our Critical Strikes to completely ignore the enemies' Elemental Resistances.
 This will translate into a very high amount of damage, especially against Bosses, as long as we're dealing Critical Strikes.
 Since Blade Blast deals Physical damage and Inevitable Judgment only works with Elemental damage, we want to make sure we're converting our damage from Physical to Elemental!
 (TLDR: we manage this with the Phys to Lightning gem and Hrimsorrow gloves, more details on how we achieve this on the Gear and Gem Links).

 The EB+MoM combo: once we arrive at Maps, we start using the Mind over Matter (MoM) keystone passive to redirect 30% of incoming damage to our Mana, and we couple this with the Eldritch Battery (EB) keystone passive (which we get from our Helmet of choice instead of allocating it on the Skill Tree) so that we can reserve the vast majority of our Mana and still be able to cast our spells.
-For this mechanic to be effective we want our Life:Energy Shield ratio to be at least around 5:2 (this would be 40 Energy Shield for every 100 Life, hopefully more than 40, we should aim for 43-45 to be on the safe side).
-EB and MoM should not be taken separately.
+For optimal use of this mechanic we want our Life:Energy Shield ratio to be 100:43 (43 points of Energy Shield for every 100 Life).
+EB and MoM are basically a package deal and should not be taken separately.

 Cast Speed: While this does not directly buff our damage, this will speed up the cast animation on our Bladefall, which is great for survivability.
 Less time spent casting = more time dodging and running.